 Come Out and Play!

 At the northwest corner of the campus, the Discovery Garden is an innovative, interactive outdoor space.
 Each of the garden’s four corners represents a tenet of Discovery – Creation, Inspiration, Exploration, and Education.
 At the confluence of these, in the garden center, lives Imagination.
 Fun and fanciful sculptures by nationally and internationally recognized artists dot the space.
 The exciting entrance to the space, Noodles & Doodles (by Matthew Placzek) attracts children the moment they arrive.

 Omaha sculptor Ron Parks created Pencil Bench and 22 1/2 Degrees with Crayon Tips.

 Artist and educator Peter Carter made Cubular, a simple game that allows participants to create unique pixilated images with thick blocks of glass arranged in a frame.
 A new image is created each time the game is played.
-Lights beneath the board add another dimension to the piece at night.

 Zimbabwean sculptor Bernard Matemera's Metamorphosis is a green-hued serpentine stone figure typical of his African neo-expressionism represented in enormous and deliberately grotesque dimensions.
 Matemera was a founding member of the Shona Tengenenge Sculpture Village and was for many years the symbolic leader of that community.

 George Sugarman's Yellow Ascending has been a signature sculpture outdoors at Joslyn for many years.
 In its third location since the Museum's acquired it in 1983, Yellow Ascending is an outstanding example of Sugarman's ability to translate his love of movement, color, and structure into a monumental metal sculpture.
 The piece is 30 feet tall and weighs 16,000 pounds.
 In the Discovery Garden, it is surrounded by an Omega Sandstone amphitheater.